 Introduction

-XtraMath is committed to protecting data privacy.
-We strictly adhere to this Privacy Policy, which explains what user data we collect and how we use it.
-This policy and our Terms of Service are known collectively as our “Terms.”
+XtraMath is a not-for-profit, 501(c)3 organization, committed to protecting everyone's data privacy.
+This is our current Privacy Policy, which explains what user data we collect and how we use it.
+This policy and our Terms of Service are known collectively as our "Terms."
 We may change these Terms from time to time, but will provide notice as specified in the Terms of Service document.

 Summary

-- We do not advertise to students, sell their data, or profile them in any way.
+• We do not advertise to students, and will not sell or rent their data in any way.

-- We comply with applicable data privacy laws, such as FERPA, COPPA, and GDPR.
+• We comply with applicable data privacy laws, such as FERPA, COPPA, CCPA, and GDPR.

 XtraMath collects the minimum amount of data required to operate our program.
-Below we summarize the data we collect on students, teachers, and parents.
-For an up-to-date list that shows what user data we collect, and how we use that data, see Appendix B, Record of Data Processing.
+In Appendix B, Record of Data Processing, we summarize the data we collect on students, teachers, and parents.
+It includes an up-to-date list of what user data we collect, and how we use that data,

 We collect a student’s first name, grade level, and program settings from the student’s parent or teacher.
 As the student uses XtraMath, we collect usage and performance data, such as when they signed in, how many questions they answered correctly, and how long it took them to answer questions.
 If a student signs in via a single sign-on provider, such as Google, we collect an identifier from the provider that allows us to authenticate their sign-in.
 We do not collect the student email address that may be used for such a sign-in.